This post may contain affiliate links and/or it may have been sponsored content. Please view our policy page for more details.

 I'm not one to bake cookies overly often.
-This year due to my nostalgia from baking cookies with the neighbor growing up, I decided to find my own trademark cookie recipe this year.
+This year due to my nostalgia from baking cookies with the neighborhood growing up, I decided to find my own trademark cookie recipe this year.
 I have always had a desire to learn how to make the perfect M&Ms cookie recipe.
 My kids have turned into little cookie zombie monsters begging me to get the supplies to make these cookies tonight again for them.
 Then they got my in-laws in on the begging too.
 I've been a part of this family off and on since I've been 13 years old.
 There are only two things they have ever begged me to cook.
 These cookies and my meatloaf are those two items!
 So, I felt safe to share this recipe with you!

 Do These Things First